 Top 5 Questions to Ask at a Weight Loss Seminar

-You’ve decided that bariatric surgery is right for you and now you’re headed off to a seminar.
+You’ve decided that bariatric surgery is right for you and now you’re headed off to a seminar or watch online.
 It may be hard to think of the right questions to ask your surgeon.
 We’d like to help by offering the following suggestions that will allow you to learn a little bit more about the surgeon and their practice.

 1. Is the practice a Center of Excellence facility?

 COE facilities have been independently verified as meeting or exceeding strict standards of patient care and outcomes by the American Society for Metabolic and Bariatric Surgery.

 2. What is Your Experience with Bariatric Procedures?

 Ask about the surgeon’s experience in each of the major bariatric procedures – gastric banding, gastric bypass and gastric sleeve.
 You may find that each surgeon has a different specialty and studies show that greater experience is related to lower complication rates and shorter operating times.